JanssenProject/jans/docs/admin/config-guide/auth-server-config/messaging-config.md

 to know more about schema.

-For instance, to perform a `replace` operation at `messageProviderType` and change it from `DISABLED` to `REDIS`, the JSON Patch data would look like below:
+For instance, to perform a `replace` operation and change the `messageProviderType` from `DISABLED` to `REDIS`, the JSON Patch data would be like below:

 ```json title="Input" linenums="1"